 SANIBEL, Fla.
-(December 30, 2019) – Rachel Taylor has joined the Clinic for the Rehabilitation of Wildife (CROW) as its newest Conservation Education and Marketing Intern.
-Her six-month internship began on December 2.
+(June 1, 2020) – Alison Reece has joined the Clinic for the Rehabilitation of Wildife (CROW) as its newest Conservation Education and Marketing Intern.
+The six-month internship began on June 1.

 The Conservation Education & Marketing Internship is a six-month program designed for those interested in pursuing careers in environmental conservation, communication or other related fields.
 Interns learn about CROW on an organizational level and apply the information through public speaking engagements and outreach events.
 They also learn about the impact of communication through social media outlets and community partnerships with local newspaper and media companies.

-Taylor will be assisting with presentations, leading tours of CROW’s hospital, and engaging with visitors to the Education Center and events.
-She will also be helping develop content for CROW’s social media pages, website and exhibits in the Education Center.
+Reece will be assisting with presentations, leading tours of CROW’s hospital, and engaging with visitors to the Education Center and events.
+She will also be helping develop content for CROW’s social media pages, website, advertisements and exhibits in the Education Center.

 About Clinic for the Rehabilitation of Wildlife (CROW)

 Established in 1968, the Clinic for the Rehabilitation of Wildlife (CROW) is a teaching hospital saving the sick, injured and orphaned native and migratory wildlife of Southwest Florida and beyond.
 Through state-of-the-art veterinary care, public education programs and an engaging visitor center, CROW works to improve the health of the environment, humans and our animals through wildlife medicine.
 For more information, or to plan your visit, go to www.crowclinic.org.
 If you find an animal that is in need of help, call (239) 472-3644 ext. #222.